csharad/cargo-ruukh/README.md

 ## Template

 The CLI uses a predefined template of html to run the project in the browser.
-You may override this template by placing `index.html` within the project's `src` folder.
+You may override this template by placing `index.html` within the project folder.
 The template looks like this internally.
 Override this if you need it.

 ```html